 Selling a property during probate can be a fair deal more complicated than selling other assets like personal items, so it’s always recommended to consult an experienced estate attorney who is well-versed in Florida probate code.

-In the ideal scenario, your loved one left a will containing a “power of sale clause,” which allows the executor to go ahead and sell property belonging to the estate without attaining an order from the probate court.
+If your loved one left a will containing a “power of sale clause,” then the personal representative can sell property belonging to the estate without attaining an order from the probate court.

 Before you get to the point when you petition the sale to the court, you have to find a buyer.

 The very first step in selling an estate in Florida is working with a professional appraiser to get the property appraised.
 If you already have a real estate agent you are working with, they will likely have a referral for a qualified appraiser.

 Then, your realtor will list the property on multiple platforms like Zillow and Trulia, making it clear to potential buyers that this is a probate sale.

 It usually takes a few months to find a buyer, and you may have to arrange to make some upgrades/repairs to the property.